hibagus/PerformanceProfiling/README.md

 The actively maintained toolkits cover:

 - AMD Instinct GPU telemetry, PCIe bandwidth, and peer-to-peer xGMI traffic.
+- NVIDIA H200 GPU telemetry, PCIe throughput, and physical-link NVLink traffic.
 - Intel CPU, cache, memory, power, PCIe IIO, and UPI counters.

-Older utilities for AMD EPYC, NVIDIA, Mellanox InfiniBand, and Dell iDRAC are retained under `legacy/` for reference and reproducibility.
+Older utilities for AMD EPYC, previous NVIDIA collectors, Mellanox InfiniBand, and Dell iDRAC are retained under `legacy/` for reference and reproducibility.
 Always consult the README nearest to a tool because requirements and counter semantics vary by platform.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>